suitwoG/gdp-dashboard/README.md

 3. Open http://localhost:3000 in your browser to explore the Learn, Leaderboard, Store, and Profile dashboards.

+4. Need a quick login/register flow?
+Visit http://localhost:3000/auth.
+Authentication is client-side only and stores data in your browser's localStorage (no backend required).

 ## Scripts

 - `npm run dev` – start the Next.js dev server